 Well, I’ve never seen that before…

-Now, that’s not to say that we must outdo the collective minds of the marketing community to succeed in our businesses.
+Now, that’s not to say that we must outdo the collective minds of the marketing community to succeed in our own businesses.
 After all, most of us are not marketing gurus.
 If we were, we wouldn’t be running our small businesses and worrying about how we’re going to keep the lights on next month.

 We’re not looking to be the next Aflac duck or Amazon Alexa.
 We’re just looking for something different.
 Something unique.
 Something memorable.
 Is there something that we can do that’s just a little bit different from the static being produced by our competition?
 Something that will make our potential clients look up from their screens and say “Well, I’ve never seen that before.”

-While it would be great if your marketing plan became an internet phenomenon, the reality is that we don’t need to go viral to win at small business.
+While it would be great if our marketing plan became an internet phenomenon, the reality is that we don’t need to go viral to win at small business.
 We don’t need to start a revolution to achieve success.
 We simply need to be able to interrupt our clients’ train of thought long enough for them to notice us.
 Get them thinking about our product; making a mental note of why they should be calling us when they need our services.
 Stop their flow long enough for our product to register in their stream of consciousness.

 Just a few seconds, that’s all we need.